 XGBoost has built in support for parallel computation through threads by the setting nthread parameter (n_jobs for scikit-learn).
 If these parameters are set, they will override the configuration in Dask.
 For example:

 '''

 with dask.distributed.LocalCluster(n_workers=7, threads_per_worker=4) as cluster:

 '''

 There are 4 threads allocated for each dask worker.
-Then by default XGBoost will use 4 threads in each process for both training and prediction.
+Then by default XGBoost will use 4 threads in each process for training.
 But if nthread parameter is set: